How stress and hormones influence different types of hair loss

 Hormonal changes are not a diagnosis on their own.
 In people with a genetic predisposition, hormonal influence is commonly associated with alopecia androgenetica, a form of gradual, pattern-based thinning.

-→ Learn more about hormonally influenced hair thinning (Alopecia Androgenetica)
+→ Learn more about androgen-sensitive hair loss (Alopecia Androgenetica)

 Why symptoms can overlap